Skip to main content

 Challenges of hiring in France

-• The French legal framework is protective of employees.
+The French legal framework is protective of employees.
 An employee can only be dismissed in very specific circumstances and after the completion of a regulated process.

-• The Corporate Income Tax rate for businesses in France is 25%.
+The Corporate Income Tax rate for businesses in France is 25%.
 The French government gradually reduced the Corporate Income Tax rate for businesses from 33.3% in 2017 to 25% in 2022.
 Foreign companies must pay a limited tax liability on their source income from the country.

-Cultural nuances and must-knows of doing business in France
+Cultural nuances of doing business in France

-• Business introductions and meetings often begin and end with a firm handshake accompanied by an appropriate salutation.
+Business introductions and meetings often begin and end with a firm handshake accompanied by an appropriate salutation.

-• The French appreciate when visitors show respect for their culture and language by learning basic French phrases or greetings and using them whenever possible.
+The French appreciate when visitors show respect for their culture and language by learning basic French phrases or greetings and using them whenever possible.

-• The French do not take a quick lunch break at their desk or alone in their office.
-Sharing lunch together as coworkers, as a team, is seen as very important.
+The French do not take a quick lunch break at their desk or alone in their office.
+Sharing lunch as coworkers, as a team, is seen as very important.
 The lunch break is usually several hours.

-• Work-life balance is highly revered and is considered sacred.
+Work-life balance is highly revered and is considered sacred.
 Most employees often have an email signature that states, “If this email is sent outside of office hours, please do not reply immediately, unless it’s an emergency.”
-It can be considered a Human Resources violation of moral harassment to send emails past working hours, during the weekend, or during an employee’s vacation time so be cautious of this when doing business in France.
+It can be considered a Human Resources violation of moral harassment to send emails past working hours, during the weekend, or during an employee’s vacation time, so be cautious of this when doing business in France.

-Probation period in France
+Hiring in France

-Onboarding in France
+• Employment in France

-• When employing an individual in France, the following formalities must be adhered to:
+When employing an individual in France, the following formalities must be adhered to:

 • The employer must fill out a pre-hiring declaration form for newly hired employees (“déclaration préalable à l’embauche”)